ajtabjs/bliish-poc/api/wallposts.md

 accepts json when doing post requests

-all that's needed is a user token passed into the "cookie" section of the request with the format being sb-prkqirdzadljdpkrvjvz-auth-token=base64-alkjsdhflkjashdfkjlash
+authentication is based on the "cookie" header, with the format being "sb-prkqirdzadljdpkrvjvz-auth-token.0" and accepting a value preceded by "base64-"
+`base64-alkjsdhflkjashdfkjlash`
+as well as needing a second part to the cookie, "sb-prkqirdzadljdpkrvjvz-auth-token.1", this just continues the base64 string

 (whatever the value of the cookie is)

 api accepts a json format